joyjixu/qm2_graphs/README.md

 # qm2_graphs
-## github page repo for interactuve plotly visualisations of the QM2 Project (Group 5)
+## github page repo for the interactive plotly visualisations of the QM2 Project (Group 5)